IBM/node-i18n-utilities/README.md

 // specific locale (French)
 msgs.get('key', 'fr')

-// use the preferred locale of the incoming express request msgs.get('key', req);
+// use the preferred locale of the incoming Express request msgs.get('key', req);
 ```